CloudCoinConsortium/CloudCoin/NTFs/README.md

 The user may store their data any way that they like and there may be standards that develop over time.
 The user can specify the standard with a number called the
 Storage Protocol.
 The standard handles compression, RAID, encryption, file formatting and how to extract meta data.
 Now there is only one standard.
+Any protocol that is under 1000, will have its mirrors and stripes sycned.
+If you don't want this use a higher number than 1000.

 Protocol Number | Description
 ---|---